kanisterio/kanister/examples/mysql-kopia-repository-server/README.md

 # Install the MySQL database

-> **Note**: The custom image for MySQL is required in order to utilize the Kopia Repository Server based functions.
+> **Note**: The custom image for MySQL is required because the Kopia Repository Server based functions (used in Blueprint), require `Kopia` binary to be available on application pod.

 $ helm install mysql-release bitnami/mysql \
   --namespace mysql \